 The new Jerusalem is revealed

 The vision shifts from a beautiful bride to a holy city.
-John gets a bird’s eye view, much like Moses seeing the promise land.
+John gets a bird’s eye view, much like Moses seeing the promised land.
 Since God is light and the city is holy, everything used to describe the city is bright and clear.
 There is no shadow of darkness here.
 Nothing is separated from the glory of God.

-There are twelve gates, three in each direction, like city in Ezekiel’s vision (Ezekiel 48:30-35).
+There are twelve gates, three in each direction, like the city in Ezekiel’s vision (Ezekiel 48:30-35).
 However, it is also different from Ezekiel’s vision.
 Then gates in Ezekiel’s vision were for exiting the city.
 The gates in John’s vision is for entering the city (II Peter 1:11).